NETCOM file migration efforts continue

-Starting July 1, 2024, file shares under NETCOM control were set to read-only to meet HQDA EXORD 188-21 FRAGO 8 requirements.
+FORT HUACHUCA, Ariz.— Starting July 1, file shares under U.S. Army Network Enterprise Technology Command (NETCOM) control were set to read-only to meet Headquarters Department of the Army (HQDA) Executive Order (EXORD) 188-21 Fragmentary Order (FRAGO) 8 requirements.
 This means customers can access data hosted on NETCOM file servers but cannot add new data.
-Full server decommissioning will begin on Oct.
-1, 2024.
-(Courtesy photo)
+Full server decommissioning will begin on October 1, 2024.

+In accordance with upcoming FRAGO 9 to EXORD 188-21, all commands unable to meet the migration deadlines set by HQDA must request an exception to policy.
+All Army commands that will continue organizational file share migrations beyond June 30, 2024 are required to get an approved exception to policy, regardless of if they are hosted on NETCOM file servers or servers managed by another organization.
+Exception requests will be submitted as memorandums with a General Schedule (GS)15 or colonel-level signature and must describe why the data cannot be moved to Army 365 (e.g., SharePoint Online).
+The memorandum should also provide a timeline for compliance prior to Sept.
+30, 2024 and describe how the data owner is working to refactor systems so data stored in on-premises file shares can be relocated to approved hosting locations (e.g., cArmy commercial cloud options or an Army Enterprise Data Center).

+The exception to policy feature is now available in the File Share Migration Tracker portal where server admins, data owners, and migration leads will add exception to policy requests to their registration.
+Once a determination has been made by HQDA, the NETCOM file share migration support team will notify associated data owners, local server administrators, and migration leads.
+Server administrators will utilize the File Share Migration Tracker portal to reference customers who have submitted exceptions, along with their status.
+Server administrators will be notified of the exception determination directly, if they have registered within the tracker.

 |Date Taken: